Barbara Leimsner's new memoir

 October 1957.
 Mid-Atlantic.
-My father holds my shoulder, my sister Marianne stands center, my mother right.
+The author's father holds her shoulder, sister Marianne, six, stands at center, and her mother stands at right.
 The woman center back and her daughter are unknown passengers.

 The Obligation to remember